hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Use arrow keys to move around the cells in the spreadsheet.

-To insert new content into a cell, use arrow keys to highlight the required cell.
+To editExisting|insertNew content into a cell, use arrow keys to highlight the required cell.
-Next press 'i' key to enter insert cell content edit mode.
+Press 'i' key to insert new cell content.
+OR else press 'e' key to edit existing cell content.

 	key in the required content into the cell.